chrismaddalena/Goreport/README.md

 This script accepts your GoPhish campaign ID(s) as a parameter and then collects the campaign results to present the statistics and perform user-agent parsing and geo IP lookups.
 GoReport generates lists of IP addresses, operating systems, browser types and versions, and locations with counts for the number of times each one was seen throughout the campaign.

 A note on statistics: GoReport will report the total number of events and the number of email recipients that participated in each event.
 In other words, GoReport will how many times GoPhish recorded a "Clicked Link" event and how many recipients clicked a link.
 These are very different numbers.
 A campaign sent to 10 people could have 9 Clicked Link events when only 3 recipients clicked a link.
-Knowing that recipients clicked a link or submitted data more than once is valuable information, but make sure you keep the numbers straight.
+Knowing that recipients clicked a link or submitted data more than once is valuable information, but make sure you keep the numbers staright.

 ## GoReport Requirements
 This script requires GoPhish, of course, and the API key for your GoPhish application.
 Get this key by clicking the Settings tab.
 The API key will be found on the first page.
 Each GoPhish user account has its own API key which acts as the method of authentication for that user to the GoPhish API.
 If you use multiple accounts with GoPhish, make sure you grab that user's API key.